 I didn’t even bring my phone with me when we went to the spa for massages or down to the pool.

-I went away for a weekend, I relaxed by the pool, drank fruity drinks, got a massage, got some sun, ate fantastic food, and spent engaged, fully attentive time in the company of a friend.
+I went away for a weekend, I relaxed by the pool, drank fruity drinks, got a massage, got some sun, played in the water with the best inflatable paddle boards, ate fantastic food, and spent engaged, fully attentive time in the company of a friend.
 We had great conversations while ignoring everything outside of our little circle.